aarthireddy15/AtliQ-business-Insights-360/README.md

 ### ProjectOutcome:-
 1)The overall analysis of the MarketShare of various companies helps to make insighful Decisions.

 2)Where we have created revenue contribution by Division,channel,Subzone & Countries generating high revenue as well as revenue contribution by various products.

+## Conclusion:-
+This Dashboard answers many Business related Queries based on different scenarios.

+Data driven Decisions helps to make AtliQ informed decisions in the coming years so as to increase the profits.